jdevfullstack-tutorials/github-desktop-workflow/README.md

 using the `tab` key but if I need to make a very important summary description I will do so.

-6. Once it is comitted, I will publish the branch.
+6. Once it is committed, I will publish the branch.
 This is an unverified commit on GitHub.
 Then the branch will pop up on GitHub.
 I'll review it and make a PR then merge.
 This is a verified